refaim/TrainerSkills/README.md

 To get the trainerdata in the mod you only have to visit your trainers and it will automatically update the database.

 ### Changelog
+29.09.2022 Changes in version 2.1.6
+- Updated to be compatible with 1.12 WoW API (by LaYt -- https://github.com/laytya)

 12.02.2006 Changes in version 2.1.5
 - If you visit one of the first class- or pettrainers with a shortened list of skills and later visit another trainer with a more complete list, the first one with be overwrited (works slightly differently behind the scene though so your other chatacters dont lose trainers)
 - Spanish translation made by Fili from spinebreaker / Escudo in Dentarg.
 If you want to use this you have to delete the localization.lua file and rename the localization.lua.spanish to localization.lua